 When you receive formal feedback, ask questions.
-Don’t leave confused, seek clarity.
+Don’t leave confused; seek clarity.

 Erin Krieger (undercaffeinated podcast)

 Build solid relationships with students.
-Go out of your way to know students, be and emotional and academic support.
+Go out of your way to know students, and be emotional and academic support.

-Constantly ask for feedback and advice from co-op.
+Constantly ask for feedback and advice from the co-op.
 Ask in casual moments.
 Show that you’re self-aware.
 Own up to mistakes.
 Stay humble.
 Self-reflect.
 View it as what the classroom can teach you.